mozilla/release-services/base/docs/development/@relengapi/testing.rst

 Test Context
 ------------

-.. py:module:: relengapi.testing
+.. py:module:: relengapi.lib.testing.context

 Most tests take place in the context of an app, some databases, some data, and so on.

-To support, this, use the :py:class:`relengapi.testing.TestContext` class.
+To support, this, use the :py:class:`relengapi.lib.testing.context.TestContext` class.

 .. py:class:: TestContext(databases, app_setup, db_setup, db_teardown, reuse_app, config)